top of page

 Outreach Team

 We give thanks to God for the many opportunities we have been given to help the underserved in our community.
-It is a real honor to help decide how best to utilize the gifts of our parish.
+It is a real honor to help decide how best to utilize the charitable giving of our parish.

 ALSO ON THIS PAGE